The Government Procurement Review: European Union

-- framework agreements (the 2014 Public Contracts Directive, the 2014 Utilities Contracts Directive and the Defence and Security Procurement Directive);37
+- framework agreements (the Public Contracts Directive; the Utilities Contracts Directive; and the Defence and Security Procurement Directive);40

-- purchasing through or from central purchasing bodies (the 2014 Public Contracts Directive; the Utilities Contracts Directive; and the Defence and Security Procurement Directive);38
+- purchasing through or from central purchasing bodies (the Public Contracts Directive; the Utilities Contracts Directive; and the Defence and Security Procurement Directive);41

-- dynamic purchasing systems (DPS) (the 2014 Public Contracts Directive and the 2014 Utilities Contracts Directive);39 and
+- dynamic purchasing systems (DPSs) (the Public Contracts Directive and the Utilities Contracts Directive);42 and

 ii Joint ventures

 In principle, the Directives do not apply to the setting up of a joint venture by one or more authorities (whether public–public or public–private), but they are relevant to any subsequent supply of goods, works or services by the joint venture to the authority or authorities (or to other authorities).